 Neither man even acknowledged him and another hard punch was dealt to the kid on the ground still clutching onto the handle straps.
 The next was dodged, somehow, and Dean saw a small boot shoot upwards and land squarely in the guy's crotch.
 The man released the bag as he doubled over, howling in pain.

 "You little bitch!" he spat.

 "Hey!"
 Dean repeated, much louder this time.
 He was striding quickly forward now, gun held outstretched in both hands in front of him and his heart pounding in his chest.

-The first guy didn't even glance his way but instead lunged forward and kicked the kid in the stomach.
-Dean watched the poor kid curl in on himself, or maybe that was herself, he realized with a start.
+The first guy didn't even glance his way, instead lunging forward to kick the kid in the stomach.
+Dean watched the poor child curl in on himself, or maybe that was herself, he realized with a start.
 Luckily for her, the second man noticed him approaching.

-"Woah!" the guy exclaimed, tapping his friend to get his attention off their helpless victim and instead at the boy with the gun advancing quickly.
+"Whoa!" the guy exclaimed, tapping his friend to get his attention off their helpless victim and instead at the boy with the gun advancing quickly.
+"Sean, check it out."

 Another booted foot struck the kid and Dean felt anger boiling up inside him, overriding his fear.